nikitavoloboev/data/docs/programming/version-control/git.md

 Want to integrate [gwipt](https://github.com/benwr/gwipt) into my workflow with feature branches.

+[WASM Git](https://github.com/petersalomonsen/wasm-git) is great if you want to run git in the browser.

 ## Notes

 - Commit as often as you can.
 Ideally after each micro-iteration, when something new is working.